grimdoomer/TonyHawksProStrcpy/Playstation 2/README.md

 Ex: XePatcher.exe -pb .\bin\TonyHawkProSkater4-Lan-Host-NTSC.bin -elf SLUS_205.04_patched
 ```

 Lastly you'll need to replace the "SLUS_205.04" file in the game ISO with the "SLUS_205.04_patched" file you created.
 Don't forget to include your PAYLOAD.ELF file in the ISO as well.
-I used ImgBurn to rebuild the game ISO from the extracted files, here's an example commnd on how to do that:
+I used ImgBurn to rebuild the game ISO from the extracted files, here's an example command on how to do that:
 ```
 ImgBurn.exe /MODE BUILD /OUTPUTMODE IMAGEFILE /SRC <src directory> /DEST <output iso file> /OVERWRITE YES /ROOTFOLDER YES /START /CLOSE /VOLUMELABEL "Tony Hawk Pro Skater 4" /NOIMAGEDETAILS
 ```